DEShawResearch/msys/doc/source/overview.rst

 Introduction
 ============

-Msys is a library for manipulating molecular structures and their associated forcefields.
-If you are already familiar with the Ent library, you'll see that the two have much in common.

 All molecular structure in Msys is held in an object called a `System`.
 Within a `System`, individual particles, including physical atoms as well as pseudo-particles used as interaction sites, are represented